Dynamics of Streamers and Pseudostreamers and Implications for the Solar Wind: Plasma Properties of the Quasi-equilibrium State

 In terms of the plasma kinematics, solar wind streams are developed from the initial zero-velocity state and sustained self-consistently.
 In our model, coronal gas pressure drives the outflow as the wind.
 For a Sun-like G-type star, it is believed to be the primary source of wind generation~\citep{Lamers1999}.
 In observations, the solar wind speed varies significantly with solar latitude \citep[e.g.,][]{mccomas2008}.
-We observe a similar qualitative behaviour of the wind speed profile in our model.
-At $15$\,R$_\odot$, the synthetic wind obtains 261 km/s radial speed near the polar regions (see Figure \ref{fig:radial_profiles}).
+We observe a similar qualitative behavior of the wind speed profile in our model.
+At $15$\,R$_\odot$, our wind reaches 261 km/s radial speed near the polar regions (see Figure \ref{fig:radial_profiles}).
 At a similar height, the wind above the Helmet streamer stalk reaches approximately 245 km/s.
 In a distance range between $7R_{\odot}$ and $10~R_{\odot}$, plasma from the streamer stalk outflows faster than the polar counterpart.
 This is because of a propagating local eruption from the helmet streamer, which we will discuss in subsection~\ref {subsec:dyn_helmet}.
 The solar wind is further accelerated and reaches a speed of 320 km/s at $30$\,R$_\odot$.
 Inside the closed field structures of both streamers, plasma motion is dictated by the magnetic field geometry; hence, there are no signatures of the wind.
 However, continuously fluctuating field-aligned flows are present, with speeds up to 8 km/s in multiple magnetic loops of both streamers.
-We speculate that these field-aligned flows, together with the thermodynamic evolution, are responsible for the dynamic evolution, particularly of the pseudosteamer, discussed in the following section.
+We argue that these field-aligned flows, together with the plasma thermodynamics, are responsible for the dynamic evolution, particularly of the pseudosteamer, discussed in the following section.

 After reaching the quasi-steady state, we introduce a shearing velocity profile near one of the legs of each of the streamers on the lower boundary.
-The aim of the shearing velocity perturbation in the azimuthal direction ($v_{\phi}$) is to introduce a similar effect as the supergranulation motion in the dynamics, introducing additional free energy into the magnetic field.
+The aim of the shearing velocity perturbation in the azimuthal direction ($v_{\phi}$) is to simulate the effects on helmet and pseudostreamer and dynamics of the supergranulation motions, which add free energy into the coronal magnetic field.
 The driving shearing profile is constant in time and applied for approximately four supergranulation life cycles (96 hours).
 The explicit form of the perturbation for the helmet streamer ($v^{h}_{\phi}$) is defined in Equ.~(\ref{eq:shear1})